- What is it?

 Twice each year, the Army requires installations to update environmental restoration information data including cost estimates, and in-progress reviews in the centralized environmental database for the annual submission of the DERP Annual Report to Congress.
 The information in the database is also used to prepare the IAP, which includes individual site descriptions and site status, chronological history of contamination studies, future-site cleanup requirements, site cleanup goals and schedules, past-current-future goals and schedules, and major issues that affect the installation’s cleanup program.

 The database provides the ability to enter and revise cost-to-complete estimates and import Remedial Action Cost Engineering Requirements (RACER) estimates.
 It automatically generates phase information.
 It also allows online phase-to-phase validation of required and programmed dollars.
-The database also provides document upload capability in support of Land Use Controls (LUCs) in Record of Decision/Decision Documents.
+The database also provides document upload capability in support of land use controls (LUCs) in Records of Decision/Decision Documents.

 - What does the Army have planned?